tigerfarm/tigclient/README.md

 # Tiger Voice Client Application Version 3.1

-Use this application to make and receive voice calls from your browser.
+Use this application to make and receive Twilio voice calls from your browser.

 Requirements: